-18Díez, Fan and Villegas-Sánchez (2021) and Mertens and Mottironi (2023) also find a negative relationship between markups and firm size.
+24Despite the more popular prior of a positive firm-size relation, David and Venkateswaran (2019), Díez, Fan and Villegas-Sánchez (2021), and Mertens and Mottironi (2023) find no relationship, or negative relationship between markups and firm size.
 Moreover, Seegmiller (2023) also finds a positive relationship between markdowns and productivity.